 The course is of particular relevance to those wishing to study at Doctorate level, but who have not yet identified a precise research question or defined a clear contribution to academic knowledge – both essential criteria at this level for gaining entry to a doctorate programme.
 Please note that completion of this course does not guarantee your entry into a UAL doctoral programme – but it will equip you with the tools to make a solid application.

-This course is based at London College of Fashion, part of the University of the Arts London (UAL).
-UAL’s research was recently assessed as being 83% world leading and international in the UK Research Excellence Framework (2014) for Art & Design, History, Practice, Theory.
-Consequently UAL is ranked a top 5 research university in its broader peer group in the UK and first in the Power Ranking for Art and Design: History, Practice and Theory category.
+This course is delivered by London College of Fashion (LCF), part of the University of the Arts London (UAL).
+UAL’s research was recently assessed as being 83% world leading and international in the UK Research Excellence Framework (2014) for Art & Design, History, Practice, and Theory.
+UAL is ranked a top 5 research university in its broader peer group in the UK and first in the Power Ranking for Art and Design: History, Practice and Theory category.

-This course has a limited number of places and is aimed at industry professionals or EU and International Students who are looking to apply for a PhD but who need support in developing their research proposal, and familiarising themselves with the British doctoral research system.
+This course has a limited number of places and is usually aimed at those who have previously studied at post-graduate level.
+It is also aimed at industry professionals who require support in developing a research proposal, and familiarising themselves with the British doctoral research system.

 The course is delivered in English and applicants whose first language is not English should have an English language score equivalent to I.E.L.T.S 7.0 + (with a 7.0 in writing) or above.

-Please complete and submit the following application form.
+The course fee is £8000.
+Please complete and submit the following application form, before making any payments.